mattmess1221/nuxt-version-shake/README.md

 ## Usage

+All macros must be explicitly imported from `#version-shake`.

 The `checkNuxtVersion(range)` utility is a build-time macro which accepts a semver range and returns a boolean.
 If it returns false, the resulting block will be tree-shaken on build.

 Options: